-Over the last couple years, the M&A space has seen its fair share of ups and downs.
-Challenging macroeconomic factors— from post-pandemic conditions to burgeoning interest rates and fluctuating inflation— have brought deal activity to record lows.
+Over the last couple years, the mergers & acquisitions (M&A) space has seen its fair share of ups and downs.
+Challenging macroeconomic factors— from post-pandemic conditions to burgeoning interest rates and fluctuating inflation—have resulted in continuous fluctuations in deal activity.

-Now, several months into 2024, the appetite for dealmaking is higher than ever, as economic activity stabilizes.
-With recent positive developments such as stable interest rates, decelerating inflation, and a record amount of dry powder, 2024 is set to bring a much-anticipated return to dealmaking activity.
-According to the latest EY CEO Outlook Pulse Survey, 98% of CEOs plan to pursue a strategic transaction in the next 12 months—up from 89% last January.
+Now, in the last few months of 2024, the appetite for dealmaking is higher than ever, especially with recent positive developments such as stable interest rates, decelerating inflation, and a record amount of dry powder.

-Using the AlphaSense platform, we uncovered the key trends, prospects across sectors and geographies, and factors shaping the M&A space in 2024 and beyond.
+Using the AlphaSense platform, we uncovered the key trends, opportunities across sectors and geographies, and factors shaping the M&A space in 2024 and beyond.

 2024 Mergers and Acquisitions Trends at a Glance